Declaring the Political Science Major

 - PS 1, Intro to American Politics *

 - A 2.0 gpa overall and in courses counting for the major.

-*Students who received a 4 or 5 on the American Government AP exam may substitute an upper division American Politics course for PS 1, before or after declaring the major.
-The upper-division American politics substitute course taken to satisfy the PS 1 requirement may not also fulfill an upper-division requirement in the major.
+*Students who received a 4 or 5 on the American Government AP exam may substitute an upper-division American Politics course for PS 1, before or after declaring the major.
+However, the upper-division American politics substitute course taken to satisfy the PS 1 requirement may not also fulfill an upper-division requirement in the major.

 The lower-division requirements for the major can be satisfied by courses offered at community colleges and four-year universities.
 All but one of the lower-division requirements can be fulfilled at community colleges.
 You can find which lecture-based courses were approved at Assist.org: http://www.assist.org.
 FYI: There are no PS 3 equivalents at junior colleges; it must be taken at UC Berkeley.

 Note: UCB students are free to take lower-div courses elsewhere during the summer, but should have the courses approved by a major advisor or an L&S advisor (depending on the requirement you wish to fulfill) in advance.
 To take courses elsewhere during the academic year, students must officially withdraw from UCB for that semester.
 Students may not take courses at another school and UCB at the same time unless they receive special permission from L&S.